antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 correlated genes on the right.
 Let's have a closer look at this last group.

 * Go back to your genelist of correlating genes and scroll down to the Adjustable Settings menu at the bottom of the page.
 Adapt here the setting *Corr. r cutoff sign* to only look at the negatively correlated genes.
-Hit the red cross of the Gene Filter and click **Submit** to update the result page.
-This might take a while.
+Go to the geneset selection filter, clear the selection and do not forget the green confirm button.
 * Click the button on the right side of the page **Chromosome map**.

 ![](_static/images/MolOncCRC/loading_page.png "Loading Page")